G-computation and doubly robust standardisation for continuous-time data: a comparison with inverse probability weighting: Methods

 \subsection{G-computation}

 Akin to the IPW, the GC involves two steps.
-The first consists of estimating the outcome model, called the Q-model \cite{Snowden_2011}.
-When suitable, it can consist of a PH regression: $h(t|A_i,L_i) = h_0(t)\exp(\gamma A_i + \beta L_i)$ where $h(t|A_i,L_i)$ is the conditional hazard function of subject $i$ at time $t$, $h_0(t)$ the baseline hazard function, and $\gamma$ and $\beta$ are regression coefficients.
-Estimates of the cumulative baseline hazard $\hat{H}_0(t)$ and the regression coefficients ($\hat \gamma, \hat \beta$) can be obtained by the joint likelihood approach proposed by Breslow \cite{Breslow_1972}.
-The second step consists of predicting the counterfactual mean survival function if all subjects would have been exposed ($do(A=1)$) or unexposed ($do(A=0)$):
+The first step consists of estimating the working model $Q(A,L)$.\cite{Snowden_2011} When suitable, it can consist of a proportional hazard (PH) regression: $h_0(t)\exp(\gamma A_i + \beta L_i)$ where $h_0(t)$ is the baseline hazard function at time $t$, and $\gamma$ and $\beta$ are the regression coefficients.
+Estimates of the cumulative baseline hazard $\hat{H}_0(t)$ and the regression coefficients ($\hat \gamma, \hat \beta$) can be obtained by the joint likelihood approach proposed by Breslow.\cite{Breslow_1972} The second step consists of predicting the counterfactual mean survival function if all subjects would have been exposed ($do(A=1)$) or unexposed ($do(A=0)$):

-Then, $\widehat{AHR}$ can be computed as the mean of the individual counterfactual hazard ratios at the observed event times \cite{Schemper_2009}:
+Then, $\widehat{AHR}$ can be computed as the mean of the individual counterfactual hazard ratios at the observed event times:\cite{Schemper_2009}

 where $\hat{\lambda}_a(t) = - \partial \log\hat{S}_a(t)/\partial t$, which is obtained from equation (\ref{eq2}) by numerical differentiation.
 We use equation (\ref{eq_rmst}) to estimate the corresponding $\Delta(\tau)$.